-A record search of the survey area and the environs within 1 mile was conducted at the Southern San Joaquin Archaeological Information Center.
-Scott M. Hudlow conducted the record search on February 1, 2006, AIC# 06-020.
-The record search revealed eleven surveys have been conducted within a one-mile radius of the project area (Table 1).
-No cultural resources have been identified within one mile of the current project area.
+A record search of the project area and the environs within one half-mile was conducted at the Southern San Joaquin Archaeological Information Center.
+Scott M. Hudlow conducted the record search, RS# 19-036, on February 5, 2019.
+The record search revealed that eleven cultural resource surveys have been conducted within one half-mile of the project area.
+Two surveys have previously addressed the parcel in question (Schiffman 1991 and Hudlow 2014).
+Three historic cultural resources have been located within one half-mile of the current project area: a house lot, a tank farm, and the Atchison, Topeka, and Santa Fe rail line.